-Students are required to register for either Option A or Option B (applicable for both Semesters 1 and 2)
+Students are required to register for either Option A or Option B (applicable for both Semesters 1 and 2).
+Option A and Option B will be offered subject to having a critical mass of students and subject to the approval of the Dean.

-Option A: Specialisation in Environmental Engineering
+Option A: Environmental Engineering